claudiogreco/Hadoop-MapReduce-Class/README.md

 hadoop-mapreduce-class
 ======================

-Solutions to the assignments of Udacity's Introduction to Hadoop and MapReduce class
+Solutions to the assignments of Udacity's Introduction to Hadoop and MapReduce

 [Dataset of problem set 1](http://content.udacity-data.com/courses/ud617/purchases.txt.gz)